andOneBasketball/Jackpet-Agent/doc/hackathon/README.md

 Each subfolder represents a standalone snapshot of work completed during a specific event.

-- Arbitrum APAC Mini Hackathon (2025)
+- MetaMask Advanced Permissions Dev Cook-Off